 They are less abstract and provide greater detail about the concepts and relationships in the domain under consideration.
 One of several formal data modeling notation systems is followed.
 These indicate data attributes, such as data types and their corresponding lengths, and show the relationships among entities.
 Logical data models don’t specify any technical system requirements.

-Data has use case, since it represent a solution that have specific objectives, which pass through the following lifecycle:
+Data has a use case, since it represents a solution that has specific objectives, which pass through the following lifecycle:

 User inputs